News and insights from our Personal Injury team

 - AuthorRobert Dempsey

-According to the Government, 3,430 cyclists were killed or seriously injured between October 2015 and September 2016; this marks a seven per cent increase on the 2010-2014 average.
+According to the Government, 3,806 cyclists were killed or seriously injured on Britain's roads in 2018.

 As concerns grow over cyclist safety on British roads, personal injury lawyer Robert Dempsey has shared his top five tips on the best ways for cyclists to use the law to protect themselves.